svip-lab/PPGNet/README.md

 Ziheng Zhang*, Zhengxin Li*, Ning Bi, Jia Zheng, Jinlei Wang, Kun Huang, Weixin Luo, Yanyu Xu, Shenghua Gao

-**Note: This is an improved version of our paper, which fixed some errors in our camera ready version.**

 * New: The poster can be found [HERE](https://www.aiyoggle.me/publication/ppgnet-cvpr19).

 (\* Equal Contribution)